-Denver steaks are cut from a portion of the chuck roll, the underblade, which is located underneath the animal's shoulder blade.
-As a result, this cut is super tender and actually ranked 4th most tender cut of beef!
+- Denver Steaks - Denver steaks are cut from the underblade portion of the chuck roll, located just beneath the shoulder blade.
+Butchers prize this cut for its incredibly tender texture and marbling, making it perfect for fast, flavorful cooking.
+It’s actually ranked as the fourth most tender cut of beef.

 Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!

-🔪 How To Make Denver Steak
+🔪 How To Grill Denver Steak

 This recipe is for 2 8-ounce Denver steaks, but it is very easy to scale up to more steaks if you need to.

 Step 3: Preheat.
-Meanwhile, heat your grill to the upper end of medium-high heat (450°F/232°C).
+Meanwhile, heat your grill to the upper end of medium-high heat (450°F/230°C).

-💠Angela's Pro Tips & Notes
+💭 Angela's Pro Tips & Recipe Notes

 - If time allows, remove your steaks from the fridge about 30 minutes to an hour before you get started.
 This will give them time to come up to room temperature to cook evenly.